domaindrivendev/Swashbuckle.WebApi/README.md

 * **Type summary** -> Schema.descripton
 * **Property summary** -> Schema.description (i.e. on a property Schema)

-You can enable this by providing the path to one or more Xml comments files:
+You can enable this by providing the path to one or more XML comments files:

     httpConfiguration
         .EnableSwagger(c => c.SingleApiVersion("1.0", "A title for your API"))